Yarndale Sock Line 2018

 If you’ve got both socks and the Creative Project item in your envelope, please write on the envelope somewhere that you’ve done that so Lucy knows to take her item out!

 Where can I get those Yarndale sock labels that you mentioned?
 Right here!
 They’ve been specially designed just for the Yarndale Sock Line and have space for all the information that you need to add.
 We’ve got them in three different colours so that you can choose the one you like the best, and feel free to add your own decorations too if you want to.
 We also have labels without the Yarndale logo if you prefer to use those (these are also ideal for general socky gifts!).
-Just click on the picture of the labels that you want to go to the download page.
-(2022 update- Please note that the Yarndale gift labels are no longer available to download as the Yarndale Sock Line doesn’t run any more)
+Just click on the name of the labels that you want to go to the download page.

 And that’s it.
-There’s not really much to it but I know that the socks we have gifted so far have been very much appreciated so the effort that you make to get involved is more than worthwhile.
+It’s been wonderful to see all the socks as part of what Yarndale is all about, and to know that the socks we have gifted so far have been very much appreciated so the effort that you make to get involved is more than worthwhile.

 Do ask if you’ve got any questions – and thank you if you are getting involved this year.
 Your bit of knitted love goes a long way! xx